WelcomeParac/Timenweather/README.md

 - Vanilla Javascript

-## Why I am intrigued in making this project:
+## Motivation behind the Project:

-- I want to be able to make something that I can use myself and something that I would think other people would use.
+- Personal Utility: The desire to create a practical application that not only fulfills personal wants and needs but helps other individuals as well.

-- I love creating semi-minimalistic or minimalistic projects that have a use case than creating complex overdone projects that have a use case but not as helpful functionality.
+- I love creating  minimalistic projects that have a purposeful functionality without unnecessary complexity.